Texte - Auto-Promo & Couverture - Solution Macarons Solution Macarons ... ou le macaron pas à pas en 21 recettes ... par Mercotte

-Mastering the Art of Macarons
+Mastering the Art of Macaroons

 (Formatted to take into account the multitude of questions that are sure to arise!)

-Making beautiful macarons is not difficult, but it is demanding.
+Making beautiful macaroons is not difficult, but it is demanding.
 You’ll need organisation, the right tools, high-quality ingredients and time.
 You can’t on a whim decide to whip some up as an afternoon snack.
 Sorry, but making pastry doesn’t work like that!

-Macarons are definitely worth the trouble!
+Macaroons are definitely worth the trouble!

 Step-by-step demonstration